Hubert Buchberger

-Hubert Buchberger (born 1951, in Frankfurt) is a German violinist, conductor and music university teacher.
-He teaches at the Frankfurt Academy of Music, and in 1985, he became an honorary professor.
+Hubert Buchberger (9 September 1951 – 5 June 2025) was a German violinist, conductor and music university teacher who became the teacher at the Frankfurt University of Music and Performing Arts, and in 1985, he became an honorary professor.

+Life and career

 Buchberger studied from 1970 to 1977, at the Frankfurt University of Music and Performing Arts with Heinz Stanske and Günther Weigmann.

 In 1974, he was a founding member of the Buchberger Quartet, as lead violinist.
-In 1978 and 1979, the quartet was winner of the national selection of Young Artists of the German Music Council, and won international competitions in Portsmouth, Hanover and Evian.
-Since 1974, he heads the Offenbach Chamber Orchestra.
+In 1978 and 1979, the quartet was winner of the national selection of Young Artists of the German Music Council, and won international competitions in Portsmouth, Hanover and Évian.
+From 1974, he headed the Offenbach Chamber Orchestra.
 He has recorded with the Hessian Youth Symphony Orchestra.